SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Intallation of PIVOT

-Dependecies that needs to be manually installed.
+Dependencies that needs to be manually installed.
 You may need to paste the following code line by line and choose if previously installed packages should be updated (recommended).